 The research and development of cell therapy product candidates require an exceptional team of people with scientific and clinical expertise across a range of disciplines.
 We seek to forge collaborations with leading strategic partners, key researchers, and top medical centers to accelerate the development of our first-in-class product candidates and proprietary iPSC platform.

-In January 2017, we entered into a research collaboration with Oslo University Hospital being led by Dr. Karl-Johan Malmberg, a leading expert in NK cell biology and killer cell immunoglobulin-like receptors.
+We are conducting a research collaboration with Oslo University Hospital led by Dr. Karl-Johan Malmberg, a leading expert in NK cell biology and killer cell immunoglobulin-like receptors.
 Our specific goals of this collaboration are to identify NK cell modifications that promote persistence and enhanced anti-tumor potency, and to create new iPSC-derived NK cell product candidates for development.